-In Michigan, both parents have a duty to support their child (or children) until the child reaches 18, or perhaps longer if the child is still in high school or if the parents agree to extend the time.
+In Michigan, both parents have a duty to support their child (or children) until the child reaches 18, or perhaps longer (up to age 19 1/2) if the child is still in high school or if the parents agree to extend the time.
+(Mich.
+Comp.
+Laws 552.605(b).)
 Generally, however, only the noncustodial parent makes payments – usually in the form of income withheld from a paycheck.
+(Mich.
+Comp.
+Laws § 552.604.)
 The custodial parent remains responsible for child support too, but the law assumes that this parent spends the required amount directly on the child.
+(Mich.
+Comp.
+Laws § 552.451.)

 Michigan’s Friend of the Court Bureau develops the state’s child support formula.
 Although it may have seemed like a clever idea at the time to name the state agency that administrates child support processes, the "Friend of the Court," this title may actually cause some confusion.
-When you see forms or instructions referring to a Friend of the Court, which may, for example, bring an action for support of a child or for modification of a child support order, keep in mind this is just a state agency.
-If you would like, you can read more about this Friend here.
+When you see forms or instructions referring to a Friend of the Court, which may, for example, bring an action for the support of a child or for modification of a child support order, keep in mind this is just a state agency.
+If you would like, you can read more about this Friend of the Court on this website.

 To use the formula, you need to know both parents’ net income and the parenting time each of you has with the child.
 Net income is all gross income minus certain adjustments and deductions for alimony received and income taxes, among other payments and premiums paid.
 Gross income includes your salary, wages, commissions, overtime pay, and bonuses, too.
 Additionally, it is any royalties, tips, dividends, military specialty pay, and even gambling winnings if they are regular enough.